Moamen31/Chain-App-Website/README.md

 # Chain-App-Website
-Chain-App-Website made with HTML and CSS only, I used font awesome library for icons. there are comments inside.
-Responsive with all screens
-Based on the template from TemplateMo website.
+Chain-App-Website made with HTML, CSS, and JS.
+I used font awesome library for icons.
+Responsive with all screens Based on the template from TemplateMo website.